 Can Employees participate in the HRA and receive Premium Tax Credits (PTC)?

 No, employees cannot receive both HRA contributions and tax credits (PTC).
-However, provisions in the proposed rule would allow employees to "opt out" of the HRA permanently for at least a year, in which case employees would be eligible for tax credits.
+However, provisions in the proposed rule would allow employees to "opt out" of the HRA permanently for at least a year, in which case employees would be eligible for tax credits if the HRA is deemed "unaffordable".

 Can an Individual Coverage HRA work with other types of HRAs?

-However, the proposed rules do allow employers to offer different benefit solutions to different classes of employees (assuming the classes are defined in a fair manner).
-An employer could offer an Excepted Benefits HRA to one class (say, part-time employees) and a QSEHRA to full-time employees.
+However, the rules do allow employers to offer different benefit solutions to different classes of employees (assuming the classes are defined in a fair manner).
+An employer could offer an Excepted Benefits HRA to one class (say, full-time employees) and a ICHRA to part-time employees.